Proteaceae

 The Proteaceae /ˌproʊti'eɪsiː/ form a family of flowering plants predominantly distributed in the Southern Hemisphere.
 The family comprises 83 genera with about 1,660 known species.
 Australia and South Africa have the greatest concentrations of diversity.
-Together with the Platanaceae and Nelumbonaceae, they make up the order Proteales.
-Well-known genera include Protea, Banksia, Embothrium, Grevillea, Hakea and Macadamia.
+Together with the Platanaceae (plane trees), Nelumbonaceae (the sacred lotus) and in the recent APG IV system the Sabiaceae, they make up the order Proteales.
+Well-known Proteaceae genera include Protea, Banksia, Embothrium, Grevillea, Hakea, and Macadamia.
 Species such as the New South Wales waratah (Telopea speciosissima), king protea (Protea cynaroides), and various species of Banksia, Grevillea, and Leucadendron are popular cut flowers.
 The nuts of Macadamia integrifolia are widely grown commercially and consumed, as are those of Gevuina avellana on a smaller scale.

 Etymology

-The name Proteaceae was adapted by Robert Brown from the name Proteae coined in 1789 for the family by Antoine Laurent de Jussieu, based on the genus Protea, which in 1767 Carl Linnaeus derived from the name of the Greek god Proteus, a deity who was able to change between many forms.
+The name Proteaceae was adapted by Robert Brown from the name Proteae coined in 1789 for the family by Antoine Laurent de Jussieu, based on the genus Protea, which in 1767, Carl Linnaeus derived from the name of the Greek god Proteus, a deity who was able to change between many forms.
 This is an appropriate image, seeing as the family is known for its astonishing variety and diversity of flowers and leaves.